 Moving on to, Threat Intelligence Platforms

-A TIP can be implemented as an on-premises or software-as-a-service (SaaS) solution.
+A TIP can be deployed as either a software-as-a-service (SaaS) or as an on-premises solution.

-A Threat Intelligence Platform (TIP) is a tool that enables businesses to gather, link, and analyse threat intelligence data from many sources in real-time to support defensive measures.
-Instead than spending time gathering and managing data, it allows threat analysts to analyse data and look at potential security concerns.
-A TIP also makes it simple for security and threat intelligence teams to communicate threat intelligence information with other parties and security systems.
+A Threat Intelligence Platform (TIP) is a solution that helps organizations aggregate, correlate, and analyze threat intelligence data from multiple sources in real-time to support defensive actions.
+It enables threat analysts to spend their time analyzing data and investigating potential security threats rather than spending their time collecting and managing data.
+Moreover, a TIP allows security and threat intelligence teams to easily share threat intelligence data with other stakeholders and security systems.

 Lastly, Threat Analysis Tools